eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    that at a certain point I became embarrassed to bring it up, because I knew that when I did, people thought, "oh, yeah, that's Fernando's idée fixe that he keeps saying he'll finish".
-It took so long because I'd start working on it, and run out of steam.
-And leave it untouched for months and months on end.
+It took so long because I'd start working on it, and run out of steam, and leave it untouched for months and months on end.

-   [_The Epiphany of Gliese 581_][eog581] is 26k words.
+   [_The Epiphany of Gliese 581_][eog581] is barely a novella at 26k words.
 It took me a year to finish.
 I worked on it by accumulating fragments that came to me spontaneously, then growing text around them like geological layers, until the fragments began to touch in time.
 The idea of sitting down and writing it down, linearly, chapter by chapter and paragraph by paragraph was beyond ridiculous.
 I could hardly sit down to get three paragraphs out of my head at a time.

    Sometimes I'd get a burst of executive function, and I'd be able to work on a project consistently for a weekend or even a week or two.
 And I'd rack my